Code-the-Dream-School/node-essentials/lessons/01-node-intro.md

 You have used npm to do package management for your React project.
 We will also use npm to do package management for your Node project.

+### Check Your Understanding With AI

+You just learned about several things that exist in Node but not in browser JavaScript, and vice versa.
+Without scrolling back up:

+1. Open your preferred AI chatbot (CTD's AI Reviewer is always a good choice!).
+2. In your own words, explain at least 3 things you can do in Node that you cannot do in browser JavaScript, and why that difference exists.
+3. Ask the AI to evaluate your explanation: "I just learned about the differences between Node.js and browser JavaScript.
+Here's my understanding of what Node can do that browsers can't: [your explanation].
+What did I get right, and what should I refine?"
+4. Revise your understanding based on the feedback.

 ## **1.6 Node.js Documentation and Libraries**

 Node.js provides extensive online documentation that is essential for developers.
 The primary resource is the official Node.js API documentation available at [https://nodejs.org/api/](https://nodejs.org/api/).
 This site contains comprehensive guides, reference materials, and examples for all built-in modules and APIs.